 21Wilberforce Response

 We listen, we learn, and then we act.
-We tap into a global network of knowledge and expertise, building the capacity of local leaders, churches, and institutions to achieve sustainable change in defending freedom of religion, human rights and the rule of law.
-Below is a brief description of our core program activities.
+We tap into a global network of knowledge and expertise, building the capacity of local leaders, churches, and institutions to achieve sustainable change in defending freedom of religion, human rights, and the rule of law.
+In addition to our core program activities, we have developed a range of resources to equip churches and people of faith to engage more deeply in this mission—from educational materials and advocacy guides to prayer resources and reports.

 - 571-297-3177